bongzyx/hawker-go-where/README.md

    chmod +x ./scripts/pull_latest_changes.sh
    ```
 6. Add to crontab `crontab -e`
 7. Customise your schedule.
-The following runs daily at 12am.
+The following runs daily at 12am SGT.
    ```
-   0 0 * * * /path/to/pull_latest_changes.sh
+   0 0 * * * TZ=Asia/Singapore /path/to/pull_latest_changes.sh
    ```
 8. Use any tmux or run script in background
    ```